TalEliyahu/awesome-security-newsletters/README.md

 - [AWS Security Digest](https://asd.zoph.io) - Adopt a slow-tech 🐌 approach by reading only essential info on AWS Security landscape – once a week –  on Monday.

-- [tl;dr sec Newsletter](https://tldrsec.com/) - Get the best tools, blog posts, conference talks, and original research right in your inbox, so you can do you job better and faster by Clint Gibler [(@clintgibler)](https://twitter.com/clintgibler).

-- [Security Pills Newsletter](https://securitypills.news) - A weekly newsletter delivered to you each Monday with the latest news related with security and smartcontracts.
-Get the latest vulnerabilities and researches right into your inbox, so you don't have to worry again about what happened last week.
-Prepared by Sebas Guerrero [(@0xroot)](https://twitter.com/0xroot)

 - [MEM and Windows Weekly Community Newsletter](https://www.danielengberg.com/category/newsletter/) - The latest Microsoft Endpoint Manager, Intune, Microsoft Endpoint Configuration Manager, Powershell, and Windows 11 news every week!
 Also, you will find a big selection of tools and solutions-  Daniel Engberg [(@danielclasson)](https://twitter.com/danielclasson)

 - [Hive Five Newsletter](https://securib.ee/newsletter/) - Sharing what matters in security.
 Every week securibee curates InfoSec news, so you can focus on securing web apps and earning bug bounties - Pusha B [(@securibee)](https://twitter.com/securibee).